mdpopescu/public/Licensing/readme.md

 Shows a modal window indicating either that the application is registered and to whom, or that it's a trial.
 In that case, it will show the remaining days / runs and it will allow for the registration key to be entered.

+### Create registration information (eg from the installer)

+    var details = new LicenserRegistration { ... };
+    licenser.CreateRegistration(details);

+Creates the registry entry with the given registration details, optionally encrypted with a password.

 ## Options